practicalli/clojure-web-services/projects/leiningen/todo-app/database-model/index.md

 ## Namespace design

 We need to decide what namespace to put our data model in.
-It seems to make sence to create a new namespace, to help keep our code clean and to seperate concerns.
+It seems to make sense to create a new namespace, to help keep our code clean and to separate concerns.
 So we will create a namespace `todo-list.list` namespace.

-We will need to decide wheter to add the `items` namespace to core or to the handlers... or maybe create another handler namespace for handlers that just access the database
+We will need to decide whether to add the `items` namespace to core or to the handlers... or maybe create another handler namespace for handlers that just access the database

 ```clojure
 (:require [todo-list.items :as items]